KidSysco/laravel-assesment/README.md

 # Greetings Wild Alaskan Company!

-This is a quick assessment of the Laravel Framework, to show interest, and hopefully gain an interview with your company.
+This is a quick assessment of the Laravel Framework, to show interest, and hopefully gain an interview with your team!

 ## Code